Relaxations for binary polynomial optimization via signed certificates: Concave extensions of PS polynomials.

-Finally, the output set is guaranteed to be \emph{minimal}, \ie there is no proper subset of the output set that results in a concave extension.
-Otherwise, the filtering method could have removed redundant overestimators.
-We obtain the following result on the concave-extension complexity.

-\begin{corollary} Given $\myvs \in \{-1,0,1\}^{\bB}$, $ \Gamma(\myvs) \le \min(2^{n'}, d^{m})$, where $2^{n'}$ (resp. $d^{m}$) is achievable by the relaxed Lovász (resp. standard) extension. \end{corollary}
+\begin{corollary} Given $\myvs \in \{-1,0,1\}^{\bB}$, $ \Gamma(\myvs) \le \min(2^{n}, d^{m})$, where $2^{n}$ (resp. $d^{m}$) is achievable by the relaxed Lovász (resp. standard) extension. \end{corollary}

 The standard extension is oriented towards the monomials, as it can extend any PS polynomial with a specified set of monomials.
 It is particularly useful when the polynomial is sparse.
 In principle, one can apply a similar filtering method to remove redundant overestimation matrices for the standard extension.
-On the other hand, the relaxed Lovász extension is oriented towards the variables, as it can extend any PS polynomial over at most $n'$ variables regardless of its monomials.
-This approach is particularly useful when the polynomial is dense.
-Thereby, these two approaches complement each other.
+On the other hand, the relaxed Lovász extension is oriented towards the variables, as it can extend any $n$-variate PS polynomial.
+Let the following subset of $\cN$ index actual variables appearing in the monomials of the PS polynomial:

-As shown, concave extensions for PS polynomials are not unique.
-Furthermore, minimal concave extensions may not be unique.
-We use two major classes of concave extensions, but conceptually, one may discover and use other classes of concave extensions.
+\begin{remark} The Lovász extension also provides the convex envelope $\env(f)$ for any (submodular) NNS polynomial $f$. \Cref{remark1} shows that the convex envelope of an NNS polynomial coincides with its standard extension.
+This coincidence also holds for PS polynomials; however, the parameterizations of the two extensions differ, since the Lovász extension depends solely on the polynomial’s values.
+Moreover, there exists a straightforward way to reduce the complexity of the concave-extension in the Lovász construction. \end{remark}